 An AP MLD may advertise a mandatory TID-to-link mapping by including a TID-To-Link Mapping element in the Beacon and Probe Response frames that the APs affiliated with the AP MLD transmit.

-An AP that advertises a TID-to-link mapping shall include the Mapping Switch Time field and sets it to the time, in units of TUs, of a DTIM Beacon of one of the APs affiliated with the AP MLD.
+An AP that advertises a TID-to-link mapping shall include the Mapping Switch Time field and sets it to the time, in units of TUs, of (#17944) the TBTT of a DTIM Beacon of one of the APs affiliated with the AP MLD.
 Beginning at the indicated time, the indicated TID-to-link mapping is established and the Mapping Switch Time field is no longer included.
 Figure 35-14 (An illustration of an advertised TID-to-link mapping taking effect on all links) explains the procedure via an example consisting of an AP MLD having three affiliated APs with different DTIM intervals and with TBTTs that are not aligned.

 Figure 35-14—An illustration of an advertised TID-to-link mapping taking effect on all links

-An AP MLD shall not advertise a TID-to-link mapping that does not map all TIDs to the same link set, both for DL and UL.
+(#15524)An AP that advertises a TID-to-link mapping shall map all TIDs to the same link set in the advertised TID-to-link mapping, both for DL and UL.
 The Direction field of an advertised TID-To-Link Mapping element shall be set to 2.

 NOTE 1—An advertised TID-to-link mapping will include a mapping for all TIDs.